Appointments and Scheduling

 ANSWER: Due to the Health Information Portablility and Accountability Act (HIPAA) we cannot disclose patient information to anyone other than the patient, regardless of the relationship, without patient consent.
 You may fill out a Release of Information form that will allow our office to speak to the person you designate.
 Please see our Patient Privacy Notice for more information.

-ANSWER: Yes, we carry most vaccinations, including those for travel.
-As an established patient you may walk in and see a nurse to receive vaccinations as needed.
-We currently do not carry the yellow fever vaccine.
+ANSWER: Yes, we carry most vaccinations, including those for travel and covid.
+As an established patient you may walk in without an appointment and see a nurse to receive vaccinations as needed.

 What do I do if I am sick after hours?